5jt/dyalog-cookbook/manuscript/11-Providing-help.md

 Users expect applications to provide help in one way or another.
 One option is to provide the help as a hypertext system.
 Under Windows, CHM files are the standard way to provide such help.
 There are powerful applications available that can assist you in providing help; HelpAndManual [^ham] is just an example.

-However, we take a different approach here: rather than using any third-party software we use `Markdown2Help` from the APLTree library.
+However, we take a different approach here: rather than using any third-party software we use `Markdown2Help` from the APL_cation [^aplcation] project.
 That allows us to create a help system that:

 * offers pretty much the same functionality as CHM.
 * allows us to keep the Help close to the code.